Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

-While the challenge response mechanism can fix the security issue associated with sharing the full credential, it does not prevent excessive information disclosure.
-A credential may include considerably more identity attributes than the verifier requested.
-Moreover, the value of the digital signature on a credential and the public binding key are essentially globally unique identifiers.
-Hence, more privacy-focused approaches to \acp{vp} do not communicate the full credential to the verifier but instead only reveal selected attributes and provide cryptographic evidence derived from the credential that these attributes are indeed attested by the specified issuers~\citep{hardman2020zkpsavvy,sedlmeir2022ssidps}.
-This derived proof is usually based on a \ac{zkp}.
-Beyond facilitating ``selective disclosure'' and hiding signatures and binding keys, sometimes it is also desirable to reveal only the results of a computation that uses identity attributes as parameters to the verifier.
-Well-known examples include set (non-)~membership proofs, for instance, to demonstrate that a credential is not included in a revocation or sanctions list, and range proofs, for instance, to show that a credential is not expired or that a date of birth as recorded in a credential is more than 18~years in the past~\citep{hardman2020zkpsavvy}.
-In general, it is possible to directly reveal results of complex computations that use attribute values as input parameters, called ``predicates'' or ``predicate proofs''.
+While the challenge-response mechanism can fix the security issue associated with sharing the full credential, it does not prevent excessive information disclosure.
+A credential may include considerably more identity attributes than the verifier requested from it.
+Moreover, certain cryptographic data included in the credential, such as the value of the issuer's digital signature and the holder's binding public key can be considered globally unique identifiers~\citep{brands2000rethinking}.
+Hence, more privacy-focused approaches to \acp{vp} do not communicate the full credential to the verifier but instead only reveal selected attributes and provide blinded cryptographic evidence derived from the credential that these attributes are indeed attested by the specified issuer~\citep{hardman2020zkpsavvy,sedlmeir2022ssidps}.
+Such derived proofs are usually constructed using a \ac{zkp} (see Section~\ref{subsec:zkp}), and credentials that support such derived proofs are usually termed anonymous credentials~\citep{kaaniche2020privacy}.
+Beyond facilitating ``selective disclosure'' and hiding the digital signature and binding public key included in the credential, sometimes it is also desirable to reveal only the results of a (potentially complex) computation that uses identity attributes as parameters to the verifier.
+Well-known examples of such ``predicates'' or ``predicate proofs'' include set (non-)~membership proofs, for instance, to demonstrate that a credential is not included in a revocation list.
+Revocation is needed in case keys or credentials are lost or stolen~\citep{kocher1998certificate}, or if the reason for eligibility ceases to exist.
+For example, if an employee quits their job, the employee badge that grants access to the employer's buildings or IT~resources needs to be revoked~\citep{gloeckler2023ssiiam} .
+Other examples of predicates include range proofs, e.g., to show that a date of birth as recorded in a credential is more than 18~years in the past~\citep{hardman2020zkpsavvy}.